-The first stand-alone specialist tephra meeting of COT took place in Tokyo, Japan, from 26-29 November, 1964.
-Including field excursions to see Asama volcano and sites in Tokyo (Ikuta, Chitose, Todoroki) (Fig. 2), the meeting attracted 50 participants, seven from beyond Japan including Sigurdur Thórarinsson (Iceland) and dendrochronologist Paul E. Damon (USA), along with Hiroshi Machida (Japan) attending his first COT meeting, who appears to be COT's longest standing member, 57 years, as at December, 2021.
+The first stand-alone specialist tephra meeting of COT took place in Tokyo, Japan, from 26 to 29 November 1964.
+Including field excursions to see Asama volcano and sites in Tokyo (Ikuta, Chitose, and Todoroki) (Fig. 2), the meeting attracted 50 participants, with 7 from beyond Japan, including Sigurdur Thórarinsson (Iceland) and dendrochronologist Paul E. Damon (USA) as well as Hiroshi Machida (Japan), who was attending his first COT meeting and, as of December 2021, appears to be COT's longest standing member (57 years).
 Seven scientific presentations were made (Neustadt, 1969).